venoodkhatuva12/chat_services/README.md

 You'll be working alongside one of our people who will be able to provide credentials for AWS, and point you in the right direction for other stuff.
 They're also a great sounding board - we like thinking out loud, as it helps us understand where you are coming from.
 Feel free to change any-and-everything, as long as the core functionality is still there.

+After the interview we're also interested in hearing what advice you'd give to the devs who wrote the code.

 What Is In This Repo?